pallets-eco/flask-sqlalchemy/docs/models.rst

     the same query as the parent using a `JOIN` statement.
 -   ``'subquery'`` works like ``'joined'`` but instead SQLAlchemy will use a subquery.
--   ``'dynamic'`` is special and can be useful if you have many items.
+-   ``'dynamic'`` is special and can be useful if you have many items and always want to apply additional SQL filters to them.
     Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading the items.
     Note that this cannot be turned into a different loading strategy